foopod/blog-5.0/posts/2021-05-24-boids-on-gba.md

 #### Alignment

 'Boids' that are close together should fly in the same direction.
-Withing a certain distance, 'boids' should try to align themselves with their peers.
+Within a certain distance, 'boids' should try to align themselves with their peers.

 ```cpp
 void AlignmentRule::execute(bn::vector<Boid, 32>& boids_ptr){